guo-xuan/Sipros-Ensemble/README.md

 # Sipros Ensemble

-DISCO, Distributed Co-assembly of Overlap graphs, is a multi threaded and multiprocess distributed memory overlap-layout-consensus (OLC) metagenome assembler - **DISCO**.
-The detailed user manual of the assembler and how to use it to acheive best results is provided here: [http://disco.omicsbio.org/user-manual](http://disco.omicsbio.org/user-manual).
+Sipros is a database-searching algorithm for peptide and protein identification in shotgun meta/proteomics.
+The detailed user manual of the database-searching and how to use it to achieve best results is provided here: [http://siprosensemble.omicsbio.org/user-manual](http://siprosensemble.omicsbio.org/user-manual).
 This is a quick start guide generally for developers and testers.
-Users with limited experience with genome assembly are advised to use the user manual.
+Users with limited experience with MS-based database-searching are advised to use the user manual.

 ### Current Version
 * v1.0